Back to iRobot Guides

 Common Causes

-• Extractors not seated properly in housing
+• Extractors not fully seated

 Most fixes happen in the first 3 steps.